Legacy of the Rift.

 Mjoll Ironhand

-Mjoll is one of the most renowned Spirit Form users in Wulfgard.
+Mjoll is one of the most renowned spirit magic users in Wulfgard.
 Due to her extreme proficiency in healing and hexing, most thought that she was able to heal any form of disease...except one.
 Mjoll accompanied Bjorn to the expedition to Shadow's End, hoping that her skills will prove useful in finding a cure...

 In combat, Mjoll can conjure a poisonous field of gas that deals damage over time to anyone caught in it.
 Mjoll can also summon various spirits to aid her in combat.